charlyoleg2/parame78/README.md

 Presentation
 ------------

-*Parame78* is the top-monorepo for the design-library *desi78*.
-It contains a collection of 3D shapes designed by *charlyoleg*.
+*Parame78* is the top-monorepo for the design-library *desi78*, which contains a collection of 3D shapes designed by *charlyoleg*.

-This monorepo contains a single *javascript* package:
+This monorepo contains the following *javascript* package:

-1. desi78: architecture facade designs
+1. desi78: a *parametrix* design library

-The *UI* and *Cli* apps associated to *desi78* are generated automatically using [paxApps](https://github.com/charlyoleg2/parame_paxApps).
+2. desi78-cli: the cli of desi78
+3. desi78-ui: the web-ui of desi78
+4. desi78-uis: the web-server of desi78-ui

 This repo is a typical designer-repository using [parametrix](https://charlyoleg2.github.io/parametrix/).
 The design-library and its associated UI and CLI are published as *npm-packages*.
-You can use this repo as template for starting your own design library.
+The UI is also available on the github-page.

 Links